Hoa Lo Prison Hanoi: Tickets, Hours & Visitor Guide

 A historical photo of Hoa Lo Prison from the exhibition (Source: Tripadvisor)

-Designed to be “unbreakable,” Hoa Lo was encircled by walls about 4 meters high and 0.5 meters thick, topped with broken glass and electrified barbed wire.
-Four corner watchtowers gave guards full sightlines across the compound, underscoring constant surveillance and control.
+Designed to be “unbreakable,” Hoa Lo Prison was surrounded by walls approximately 4 meters high and 0.5 meters thick, reinforced with broken glass and electrified barbed wire.
+Four watchtowers at the corners allowed guards to monitor the entire compound, reflecting a system built on strict control and constant surveillance.

-The site originally covered roughly 12,000 square meters and was laid out like a self-contained complex.
-Beyond cell blocks, there were functional buildings such as a guard house, infirmary, and workshops for ironwork and textiles, which supplied prison operations and enforced labor.
+The prison once covered around 12,000 square meters and functioned as a self-contained complex.
+In addition to cell blocks, it included operational facilities such as a guard house, infirmary, and workshops for ironwork and textiles, where forced labor was carried out to support prison activities.

 A 3D Map of Hoa Lo Prison